mtcw99/gemcx/README.md

 See **gemcx**(1).

 ## License
-Licensed under the MIT License
+Licensed under the GNU GPLv3 License